All-In-One-Discord-Program-Tools/All-In-One/README.md

 ## English :

-> with All In One (Developer Version) you can have exactly what All In One (Free Version) already has but all the code is modifiable
+> with All In One (Developer Version) you can have exactly what All In One (Free Version) already has but all the code is modifiable.

 ## Français :

-> avec All In One (Developer Version) vous pourrez avoir exactement ce qu'a déjà All In One (Free Version) mais tout le code est modifiable
+> avec All In One (Developer Version) vous pourrez avoir exactement ce qu'a déjà All In One (Free Version) mais tout le code est modifiable.

 # All In One (Developer + Artiste Version) 1€
 ![image](https://user-images.githubusercontent.com/124546838/230793617-12f3aea1-f6a3-4a64-b85a-64492ca99d82.png)